This is the second post in our series on veiling in the UAE. Find the first post here. In this post, we will look at facemasks in more detail.

 Shape, structure and fastening method

 The burghu is made from percale cotton imported from India.
-Known locally as shit kham or kharjat Nil, the fabric looks like leather, is dark brown or black, thin and smooth.
-It is Indigo stained which gives it a golden sheen and consequently the mask stains the wearer’s face in humid weather.
+Known locally as shit kham or kharjat nil, the fabric looks like leather, is dark brown or black, thin and smooth.
+It is indigo stained which gives it a golden sheen and consequently the mask stains the wearer’s face in humid weather.
 The fabric is sold in single, stiff, folded sheet measuring 1 x 2 meters, enough to make 22 masks.
-The burghu is lined with Gauze material called lazigh, meaning ‘to stick’ as the Gauze is glued to the back of the Indigo stained cotton to help prevent the Indigo from staining the wearer’s face.
+The burghu is lined with gauze material called lazigh, meaning ‘to stick’ as the gauze is glued to the back of the indigo stained cotton to help prevent the indigo from staining the wearer’s face.

 The burghu is tied around the head with a braided string called a ghitan, meaning lace.
 It is made of red or green cotton or silver thread.
 For the cotton ghitan, the right string is 30-40 cm and the left string is 18-22 cm.
 For silver ghitan, the right string is a longer 65-75 cm.